 - Hold the Shutdown Bypass-Preheat switch in the ON position for 10 seconds before starting a cold engine.
-Holding the switch too long can burn out the glow plugs.
-This step is not necessary if the engine is already warm. - 2.
+Holding the switch too long can burn out the glow plugs. - 2.
 While holding the Shutdown Bypass-Preheat switch in the ON position, push the Engine Control switch to the START position. - 3.
-As soon as the engine starts, release the start switch and continue to hold the bypass/preheat switch for up to five seconds.
+As soon as the engine starts, release the start switch and continue to hold the bypass/preheat switch for up to 5 additional seconds.
 Do not crank the starter for more than 10 seconds consecutively.
 If the engine fails to start with the first attempt, be sure that it has stopped completely before re-engaging.